AleMis/warehouse-manager/README.md

 3. Update 'spring.datasource.username' and 'spring.datasource.password' in application.properties file according to your database settings.
 4. Create tables base on queries provided in db_scheme.sql file.
 5. Build project using 'gradlew build' command.
 6. Run the application.
-You can test application using f.e.
-Postman.
+You can test application using eg. Postman.